 3. Use your Personas

-Did you know HubSpot has a contact property specifically to categorize your unique buyer personas?
+Did you know HubSpot has a contact property specifically built to categorize your unique buyer personas?
 Assigning a persona to your contact records will help you to segment your contacts and target communications accordingly.
 Remember: marketing data will eventually become sales and customer success data.
 Ensuring your teams inherit high-quality data will make for an effortless pass-off.

 4. Fix your Forms